MySecurityRepo/security-writeups/Hack The Box Machines/Data.md

 ![diagram](../images/Data/Data_Cap2.png)

-We can see that the set of effective capabilities comprises CAP_SYS_ADMIN a capability that allow us to mount he file system and manipulate namespaces.
+We can see that the set of effective capabilities comprises CAP_SYS_ADMIN a capability that allow us to mount the file system and manipulate namespaces.
 So we see that we can mount /dev/sda1, the host root partition, to a new directory inside the container and move there.

 ![diagram](../images/Data/Data_esc.png)